Housing & Financial Counseling

 Yes.
 We provide video appointments through Microsoft Teams.
 Your counselor will provide you with instructions on how to join the video call and how to submit your intake packet and documentation.

-Your Housing Counselors will work with you as long as needed to help you reach your goals through follow-up meetings and regular check-ins.
+Your Housing Counselor will work with you as long as needed to help you reach your goals through follow-up meetings and regular check-ins.

 No. We pull your credit report only if you want us to do an in-depth credit report review.